XboxDev/nxdk/README.md

 Code Overview
 -------------
-* `lib/hal/` - Barebones Hardware Abstraction Layer for the Xbox, from OpenXDK.
+* `lib/hal` - Barebones Hardware Abstraction Layer for the Xbox, from OpenXDK.
+* `lib/net` - Network stack for the Xbox based on lwIP.
+* `lib/pdclib` - Xbox port of PDCLib, a CC0-licensed C standard library.
-* `lib/pbkit/` - A low level library for interfacing with the Xbox GPU.
+* `lib/pbkit` - A low level library for interfacing with the Xbox GPU.
+* `lib/sdl` - Xbox ports of SDL2 and SDL_ttf.
-* `lib/usb/` - USB support from OpenXDK.
+* `lib/usb` - USB support from OpenXDK.
 Hacked together parts of an old Linux OHCI stack.
+* `lib/winapi` - Xbox specific implementations of common useful WinAPI-functions.
-* `lib/xboxkrnl` - Stubs and import library for the interfacing with the Xbox kernel.
+* `lib/xboxkrnl` - Header and import library for interfacing with the Xbox kernel.
-* `lib/xboxrt` - A very simple libc implementation.
+* `lib/xboxrt` - Miscellaneous functionality for debugging etc.
+* `lib/xlibc-rt` - Implementations of supportive functions required at runtime.
 * `tools/cxbe` - Simple converter for PE executables to the Xbox executable format, from OpenXDK.
 * `tools/fp20compiler` - Translates register combiner descriptions to Xbox pushbuffer commands.
 * `tools/vp20compiler` - Translates vertex program assembly to Xbox microcode.
 * `tools/extract-xiso` - Generates and extracts ISO images compatible with the Xbox (and XQEMU).
 * `samples/` - Sample applications to get started.